Why Bariatric Surgery Often Outperforms Medications

 • Permanently reduce stomach size and capacity

-• Improve how your body processes insulin and blood sugar
+• Improve insulin sensitivity and blood sugar regulation

-With structured support, most patients maintain weight loss and health improvements long after surgery.
+With structured support, most patients maintain significant weight loss and enjoy improved health long after surgery.

-Weight Loss Drugs: Moderate Results with Continued Use
+Weight Loss Medications: Moderate Results with Ongoing Use

-New GLP-1 receptor agonist medications—like Wegovy®, Ozempic®, Zepbound®, and Mounjaro®—can result in 15–20% total body weight loss.
+GLP-1 receptor agonists—including Wegovy®, Ozempic®, Zepbound®, and Mounjaro® —can lead to 15–20% total body weight loss.
 However:

 • Most users regain weight after stopping the medication

-• Requires ongoing, often lifelong, prescriptions and injections
+• These drugs often require ongoing, sometimes lifelong, prescriptions and injections

 Health Benefits Beyond the Scale